imagej/imagej.github.io/pages/Philosophy.md

 description: test description
 ---

+{% include develop-menu%}
-{% include develop-menu%}[ImageJ](ImageJ "wikilink"), and the [SciJava](SciJava "wikilink") component collection in general, is developed according to certain biases, which we describe here.
+[ImageJ](ImageJ "wikilink"), and the [SciJava](SciJava "wikilink") component collection in general, is developed according to certain biases, which we describe here.
 This philosophy has evolved over a very long development history, reflecting many lessons learned over a course of decades.

 ## Open source